Project Name

 All scope of works were delivered successfully over 13 occupations.
 This included two extended major occupations; a 45 day occupation for Civil & CSR works and a 19 day occupation for final commissioning.

-Signalling power commissioning 3 months prior to main commissioning event allowing pre-testing to be completed with final power.
+Signalling power was commissioned 3 months prior to main commissioning event allowing pre-testing to be completed with final power for installed signalling assets.

-90% of construction completed prior to the commissioning event which allowed testing of new Axle counter system in shadow mode for 2 months.
-This allowed the team to go into the commissioning event with confidence.
+90% of construction completed prior to the commissioning event which allowed testing of new axle counter system in shadow mode for 2 months.
+This allowed the team to go into the commissioning event with full confidence.

 Previous